 Shop Ethically.
 One of the best actions you can take is to shop ethically.
 Ethical buying means that the product you are purchasing has been made from start to finish without victimizing someone along the way.
 Fair wages and proper work conditions were provided during the making of the product.
 Unfortunately, the majority of products you purchase here and around the world have been made by trafficking men, women and children.
 Look for the symbols below when you shop.

-Find out even more about how close you are to being involved in the trafficking industry by going to slaveryfootprint.org.
+Find out how you are unknowingly involved in labor trafficking by going to slaveryfootprint.org.